 When to stop DIY and call for professional help

 Honestly, for most injured wild birds, calling a wildlife rehabilitator should happen at the same time you're doing the basic stabilization steps above, not after you've spent an hour trying to hydrate the bird yourself.
+If you have found an injured bird, RSPCA wildlife guidance recommends contacting a wildlife rehabilitator for advice rather than trying to treat it yourself, and suggests taking photographs or videos if needed.
 DIY hydration is a bridge measure for mild cases, not a treatment plan.

 Stop your hydration attempts and escalate immediately if any of the following apply: